Samsung TU7000 4K HDR TV Review

 Although not great, color rendering was good on this TV without being calibrated.
 Colors were nicely saturated and tonally accurate.
 And I was generally pleased with the TU7000’s color presentation even though it doesn’t have wide color gamut capability which would have allowed this TV to display a wider color range when viewing HDR content.

 Another area where the TU7000 delivered good performance was with detail and clarity.
-I was impressed with the amount of detail and clarity I saw when viewing 4K images.
-The images were sharp and very refined allowing me to see fine detail in the images I viewed, whether they were close up shots of objects or outdoor shots of buildings or landscape foliage.
+I was impressed with the amount of detail and clarity I saw for an entry-level TV when viewing 4K images.
+The images were sharp and refined allowing me to see fine detail in the images I viewed, whether they were close up shots of objects or outdoor shots of buildings or landscape foliage.

 As with most LED/LCD TVs, the TU7000 didn’t have good wide-angle viewing performance when viewing the TV at wide-angles.
 In fact, I felt it was slightly below what I would typically see with more costly TVs.

-Motion handling was generally good, however, you may experience some slight motion trails behind fast-moving objects depending on the content you are viewing.
+Motion handling was generally decent, however, you may experience some slight motion trails behind fast-moving objects depending on the content you are viewing.

 HDR peak brightness is not very good on this TV and won’t give you the best performance when viewing HDR content.
 So this is something you should strongly consider if you want a TV that delivers high peak brightness which will allow for good to very good HDR performance.
 HDR performance was also hindered by this TV’s lack of wide color gamut capability.

-SDR (standard dynamic range) or standard peak brightness is adequate enough to view this TV in all but the brightest of rooms that have lots of natural lighting, i.e., bright sunlight and glare.
-So keeps this in mind if your room setup has these extreme viewing limitations.
+SDR (standard dynamic range) or standard peak brightness is adequate enough (depending on your picture mode setting) to view this TV in all but the brightest of rooms that have lots of natural lighting, i.e., bright sunlight and glare.
+So keeps this in mind if your room setup has these extreme viewing conditions.

 If you’re looking for a decent performing 4K TV and not expecting it to do more than what it was designed for, then take a look at Samsung’s TU7000.
 For an entry-level model, it gets the job done with the exception of certain performance limitations, namely HDR, peak brightness output and wide color gamut capability.
 If these performance traits are important to you then I suggest you look elsewhere, such as a Samsung QLED model, that’s if you want to stay with the Samsung brand name.